aflaag/pokemon-icat/README.md

 ## Requirements

-**Important**: this script currently works only on Kitty, but in [pokemon-icat.sh](pokemon-icat.sh) you can change this behaviour by editing the last line, which shows the picture in the terminal.
+**Important**: this script currently works only on Kitty, but in [pokemon-icat.sh](pokemon-icat.sh) you can change this by editing the last line, which shows the picture in the terminal.

 To use the script, you must first have all the these installed: